playgrdstar/quaintitative/_posts/2022-02-03-listing_nfts.md

 Some of these points could potentially be wrong, or outdated.
 If so, please let me know.

-I am going to assume everyone has a basic understanding of what a Non-Fungible Token (NFT) is. _TLDR: unique (i.e. not fungible) content or data stored on the blockchain._ If not, there are plenty of references on the net on this, like [this][6].
+I am going to assume everyone has a basic understanding of what a Non-Fungible Token (NFT) is. _TLDR: unique (i.e. non-fungible) content or data stored on the blockchain._ If not, there are plenty of references on the net on this, like [this][6].

 ### Content ###